mozilla/addons-server/docs/api/topics/payment.rst

     **Request**:

-    :param string app: the id or slug of the app being installed.
+    :param app: the id or slug of the app being installed.
+    :type app : int|string

     **Response**: